Shopping Cart

 setting up the high elbow catch

-A high elbow catch is ideal for all four swimming strokes – Freestyle, Butterfly, Breaststroke, and Backstroke.
+A high elbow catch is ideal for Freestyle, and it also applies to all the swimming strokes, including Butterfly, Breaststroke, and Backstroke.

 This works well for two reasons.
 First, it maximizes the surface area used to pull against the water.
-Second, this position will allow you to access greater pulling power by engaging the larger, stronger muscles in the upper back and torso.
-It ensures that you get the most pulling output at the right phase of the stroke path while minimizing the amount of drag.
+Second, this position will allow you to access greater pulling power by engaging the large, strong upper back and torso muscles.
+It ensures that you get the most pulling output at the stroke path’s correct phase while minimizing drag.

-It also reduces the stress on the smaller muscles in the shoulders, arms, and biceps tendon, which fatigue faster and is more vulnerable to overuse injury.
+It also reduces the stress on the smaller muscles in the shoulders, arms, and biceps tendon, which fatigue faster and are more vulnerable to overuse injury.

 Learning the high elbow catch position requires practice.
-The good news is that you can practice it in and out of the water to achieve the best results.
+The good news is that you can practice it while swimming and out of the water with swim-specific dryland training using a Vasa Trainer or Vasa SwimErg to achieve the best results.

-So what does the high elbow catch involve and look like exactly?
+So what exactly does the high elbow catch involve and look like?

 Let’s create a visual of the correct arm position at the catch. (see photos below) Imagine that you are about to do a pull-up.
 Reach your hands up as if to grip the pull-up bar, with the palms of your hands facing away and arms positioned just wider than shoulder width.